zergmk2/CodingSolution/README.md

-# Leetcode_prep
+# CodingSolution
-my leetcode solution repo in java
+my solutions for leetcode, cracking the coding interview, geeksforgeeks  in java